 12. Now for a real test.
 Put the impeller onto the tip of the motor shaft.
 Just enough so that it stays in place.
 Now try to apply power to the motor and see if the impeller spins freely.
 A couple things can go wrong here.
 The motor shaft may not spin freely due to lack of lubrication on the balloon end or the rubber coil end.
 Also, the impeller may be touching the metal lid or balloon and wont spin freely.
 Find where your sticking point is and try to remedy it.
 I have found that adding extra voltage to my motor will sometimes “free” it up enough to spin from lubrication problems.
 And bending the impeller away from the lid can help also.

 Now that we have tested that the unit is holding water without leaking, and the impeller can spin freely it is time to move on.
-In this step we will permanently set the impeller in place so be sure all the waterproofing is done before moving on.

 Follow the images for this step because it sounds tricky even though it is easy.